habitry/habitry_source/Habitry.md

 •	How do I make it small enough (90-100%)?
 •	How can I do it every day?
 (Piggybacking)
 •	What reflection question should I answer?
 (The 2 Qs)
-•	How can I help my SuperFriends?Getting Rolling
+•	How can I help others?

+Getting Rolling

 Week 1
 For the first week, the coach’s job is pretty much answering logistical questions (“where do I check in again?”) and facilitating communication between clients.
 This means monitoring the daily flow of words on Facebook, email chains, etc. to make sure that clients are still excited, motivated, and confident.
 The key metric here is confidence; if it’s going up, you’re doing your job.
 Logistically, this is a good time to get into the rhythm of entering the client check ins into the Google Spreadsheet and building out the metrics you want to use with your clients.
 I keep track of the following: